foldmaker/css-nested/README.md

 # [@foldmaker/css-nested](https://www.npmjs.com/package/@foldmaker/css-nested)

-**@foldmaker/css-nested** is a plugin to unwrap nested CSS rules (like how SCSS does it).
-It's extremely lightweight (~65 lines uncommented).
+**@foldmaker/css-nested** is a plugin to unwrap nested CSS rules (like SCSS).
+It's extremely lightweight (~65 lines without comments).
 This plugin does the following transforms:
+- Unwraps nested rules
 - Replaces '&' characters in the selectors with the parent selector's name
 - Removes comments and multiline comments
-- Splits comma-separated selectors into lines
-- Formatting: Removes excess whitespace, adds tabs
+- Formatting: Removes excess whitespace, adds tab characters
+- Formatting: Splits comma-separated selectors into lines